-Skip to 0 minutes and 13 secondsBy the end of this presentation you should: - Understand the principles of decision making for trachoma interventions and monitoring of progress - Appreciate the importance of the data flow from the district to the national trachoma task force Virtually all the decisions made during implementation and monitoring of trachoma control activities are based upon data.
-The data comes from surveys and programmes and is used to decide on interventions.
+Skip to 0 minutes and 13 secondsBy the end of this presentation you should: - Understand the principles of decision making for trachoma interventions and monitoring of progress - Appreciate the importance of the data flow from the district to the national trachoma task force Virtually all the decisions made during implementation and monitoring of trachoma control activities are based on data.
+The data come from surveys and programmes and are used to decide on interventions.
 Trachoma control activities in an endemic district

-Skip to 0 minutes and 42 secondsaim to achieve two elimination targets by the year 2020: - First, managing trachomatous trichiasis (TT).
-How many trichiasis surgeries do we need to do to get rid of the TT backlog?
-And how long will it take to achieve the elimination target of a prevalence of trichiasis cases of less than 0.2% in adults aged 15 years and above. - Second, reducing active trachoma.
+Skip to 0 minutes and 42 secondsaim to achieve two elimination targets: - First, managing trachomatous trichiasis (TT).
+How many trichiasis surgeries do we need to do to get rid of the TT backlog? and how long will it take to achieve the elimination target of a prevalence of TT cases unknown to the health system of less than 0.2% in adults aged 15 years and above?
+And second, reducing active trachoma.
 How many mass drug administration (MDA) cycles are required?
-How many antibiotics?
-And how long will it take to achieve a prevalence of TF less than 5% in children aged 1 to 9 years old?
+How many doses of antibiotics?
+And how long will it take to achieve a prevalence of TF less than 5% in children aged 1-9 years?
 Activities for F&E - facial cleanliness and environmental improvements - vary from place to place, and have locally agreed targets and indicators for monitoring.

-Skip to 1 minute and 31 secondsLet's start with the management of trichiasis.
-The target number of trichiasis surgeries that each district needs to do is established in the national trachoma action plan.
-It is important each year to monitor progress each year against the established annual target.
-Data can be used to motivate and encourage the team's progress as well give feedback and support.
-Managers should not wait till the end of the year to provide feedback.
+Skip to 1 minute and 32 secondsLet’s start with the management of TT.
+The target number of TT surgeries that each district needs to do is established in the national trachoma action plan.
+It is important to monitor progress each year against the established annual target.
+Data can be used to motivate and encourage the team's progress as well as give feedback and support.
+Managers should not wait until the end of the year to provide feedback.
 Each team should be aware of how they are progressing each quarter.
 Managers can use a range of process indicators

-Skip to 2 minutes and 39 secondsManagement of active trachoma requires data on: - Antibiotic coverage of the population.
+Skip to 2 minutes and 40 secondsManagement of active trachoma requires data on: - Antibiotic coverage of the population.
 Ideally everyone in the population is treated, but a minimum coverage of 80% is acceptable - Number of antibiotic doses dispensed.
 This figure is reported back to ensure further requests to Pfizer - the drug donor - are appropriate.
 District managers work closely with the MDA teams.
 They use microplanning to ensure that each MDA will reach 80% or more of the target population.
 When coverage is less than 80%, it is important to identify and take practical decisions in the field to address the problem.
-At national level the data is closely followed each year.
+At national level, data are closely followed each year.

-Skip to 3 minutes and 53 secondson a journey: - How much petrol have we used so far? - How far have we gone?
-How far do we have to go? - Finally, did we get to the right destination on time as we planned, or not?
+Skip to 3 minutes and 53 secondsThe use of data is like regularly measuring progress on a journey: - How much petrol have we used so far? - How far have we gone? - How far do we have to go? - And finally, did we get to the right destination on time as we planned, or not?

-Skip to 4 minutes and 6 secondsIn trachoma elimination, national coordinators must: - Implement a clear process for collecting and sharing data, either on paper or electronic format - Provide training and guidance for district managers on the type of data required, and on how to collect and report on it - Include feedback mechanisms to the level at which the data is collected - Use data to measure progress and to motivate, support and encourage the teams - Use data to secure resources and finances for the districts.
+Skip to 4 minutes and 8 secondsIn trachoma elimination, national coordinators must: - Implement a clear process for collecting and sharing data, either on paper or electronic format - Provide training and guidance for district managers on the data required, and on how to collect and report on those data. - Include feedback mechanisms from the same level at which the data are collected. - Use data to measure progress and to motivate, support and encourage the teams.
+And, use data to secure resources for the districts.

-Skip to 4 minutes and 38 secondsIn summary: - Data is used to guide decisions at district level for planning, implementation and managing the trachoma team - Data must be shared with the national coordinator for provision of support, resources and guidance. - Targets for TT surgeries and antibiotic distribution are agreed in planning meetings for the national Trachoma Action Plan. - The national Trachoma Action Plan is a living document.
+Skip to 4 minutes and 41 secondsIn summary: Data are used to guide planning, implementation and management decisions for the district-level trachoma team.
+Data must be shared by the district team with the national coordinator for provision of support, resources and guidance.
+Targets for TT surgeries and antibiotic distribution are agreed in planning meetings for the national Trachoma Action Plan.
+The national Trachoma Action Plan is a living document.
 It tracks and adjusts for annual data, identifies gaps and updates progress towards elimination.